sajad-usr/miniLM/README.md

 The goal of this assignment is to pretrain a Transformer model on Wikipedia text data, and the finetune it for the downstream task which is predicting birthplace.

+## Part (d):
+In this part, we only finetune our model on the downstream task dataset.
+The accuracy of the trained model on validation data is **1.4%** which is expected as the model is not pretrained.

 ## Part (f):
 In this part, we do both pretraining and finetuning.
-The accuracy of the trained model on dev model is **15.8%** which satisfies the question requirements which asks for accuracy of at least 15%.
+The accuracy of the trained model on validation data is **15.8%** which satisfies the question requirements that asks for accuracy of at least 15%.